 Shoulda coulda woulda.
-If your aunt was a man she would be your uncle.
-Why are you even thinking/talking-to-yourself about what-ifs?
-Your speculation is meaningless.
-Stop using your thoughts to want to be somewhere or someone else.
-Stop using your internal conversations to discuss a different history with yourself.
-Can’t you see that your life is sitting still while you have those incessant internal conversations?
+If our aunt was a man she would be our uncle.
+Why are we even thinking/talking-to-ourselves about what-ifs?
+Our speculation is meaningless.
+There is no point in using our thoughts to want to be somewhere or someone else.
+We need to stop having internal conversations where we wish we had a different history.
+Our lives are sitting still while we have those incessant internal conversations.

-There are no wrong choices, there are only the choices you make.
-Be Present where you are because no amount of planning will give you a safe and secure path through life.
-You being safe and secure is not the point.
-You being alive is the point.
+There are no wrong choices, there are only the choices we make.
+Seriously.
+We need only be present where we are, because no amount of planning will give anyone a safe and secure path through life.
+Us being safe and secure is not the point.
+Us being alive is the point.

-Your life is not a set of events.
-Read that again: your life is not a series of events.
-Your life is a stream of experiences.
-Stop trying to manage the events and start trying to manage the experiences.
+Our life is a stream of experiences.
+So we need to stop trying to manage the events and start to more fully live the experiences.
 Because two people can be at the same event and have vastly different experiences.
-The difference between them is not where they were or what was happening outside of them, the difference was what they chose to focus their attention on within themselves.
+The difference between them is not where they were, or what was happening outside of them, the difference was what they chose to focus their attention on within themselves.

-That choice —the choice of what you invite into your awareness— is what forms your life experience.
-So stop thinking about how you wish you could fly, and start re-imagining yourself as someone who already can, because the only thing keeping you grounded is your belief that you can’t fly.
+That choice —the choice of what we invite into your awareness— is what forms our life experience.
+We need to stop thinking about how we wish we could fly, and start re-imagining ourselves as someone who already can, because the only thing keeping us grounded is our belief that we can’t ‘fly.’

-You’ll see me post Tony DeMello talks on the page occasionally.
+You’ll see me post Tony DeMello talks on my social media occasionally.
 Tony was a Jesuit Priest, but more importantly he was an enlightened psychologist and a hilarious guy.
-He used to tell a story about you.
-I’ll paraphrase it from memory, but it’s in his excellent book Awareness, and I would highly recommend reading it.
+He used to tell a story about all of us.
+I’ll paraphrase/rewrite it from memory, but you can read his version in his excellent book Awareness—I would highly recommend reading it.
 Tony was an excellent guru.
+Here’s the story:

 Years passed and the eagle grew very old.
 One day he was pecking away with all of the chickens in the yard and a large shadow passed overhead.
 The barnyard eagle looked up in awe at a magnificent, giant golden eagle.
 It hovered effortlessly over the farmyard, held aloft by only a small breeze.
-The little bird asked his chicken-friend, “Who is that?!”
+The little bird turned to the chicken next to him and asked, “Who is that?!”

-He’s magnificent,” said the eagle.
+He’s magnificent,” said the little eagle.
 “I so wish I could fly like he does.”

-And so the eagle looked back down to the dirt in the barnyard, where he began scratching and picking at the dry ground again.
-And in the end the eagle never did fly.
-Instead he lived and died just like all of the other barnyard chickens.
-Because that is what he thought he was.
+And so the eagle turned away from the sky, and looked back down to the dirt in the barnyard, where he began scratching and pecking at the dry ground again.
+And in the end that little eagle never did fly.
+Instead he lived and died, on the ground, scratching and pecking, just like all of the other barnyard chickens–because that is what he thought he was.

 There is no right or wrong way to fly.
 There are no good or bad paths through the sky.
 There is only flying.
-Now go be an eagle.
+So let’s go be eagles.